lixinlong1998/CoSfM/README.md

 ![image](https://github.com/lixinlong1998/CoSfM/assets/73974003/f32e5459-95f3-4903-bc8d-caab0d353fee)

-Click **COLMAP-3.6-windows-cuda.zip** or **COLMAP-3.6-windows-no-cuda.zip** (Depending on whether your device has NVIDIA GPU enabled.) to download.
+Click **COLMAP-3.6-windows-cuda.zip** or **COLMAP-3.6-windows-no-cuda.zip** (depending on whether your device has NVIDIA GPU enabled) to download.
 After downloading, you will get a compressed file.
 Simply unzip it.

-> "bin" contains the executable binary files of the software.
-> "lib" contains third-party library files used.
-> "COLMAP" is the program.
-Simply double-click to run.
-> "RUN_TESTS" is the testing file.

 Next, double-click "RUN_TESTS" to test the environment.
 If there are no issues, the COLMAP are successfully installed and you can directly double-click "COLMAP" to enter the software's graphical interface.
 Please remember the path to COLMAP.bat, as it will be needed for subsequent configurations.

 #  License